For current COVID-19 information, see LegalHelpBC.ca

 A bail hearing is the process by which an accused person is released on bail pending his / her trial.
 Also see Judicial Interim Release, guardianship, and support.

-The test that judges use when they make custody and access decisions about children.
+The test that judges use when they make parenting arrangement decisions about children.
 The needs and well-being of the children are the most important factors.
 The judge must decide what is best for the children rather than what is best for the parents.

 Beyond a Reasonable Doubt

 In criminal cases, the Crown has to meet a standard of proof beyond a reasonable doubt.
 The Crown must show that the evidence is so complete and convincing that the judge/jury has no reasonable doubts regarding the guilt of the accused.

 Builder's legal claim on somebody's property as security for a debt.

 In criminal law, the burden of proof usually refers to the onus on the Crown to prove the guilt of the accused beyond a reasonable doubt.
 The balance of probabilities is the burden of proof applicable to civil trials.
 Also see Balance of Probabilities and Proof Beyond a Reasonable Doubt.